 - FCNR (B).

 It is an account only maintained by NRIs in foreign exchange with sanctioned dealers and banks sanctioned by RBI to maintain such accounts.
-It can be maintained only in the form of FD, and conditions concerning credit or debit to such accounts will be the same as applicable on NRE accounts.
+It can be maintained only in the form of FD, and conditions concerning credit or debit to such accounts will be the same as applicable to NRE accounts.

 An NRI is permitted to invest in India under the above-mentioned routes.
 Such kind of investment from NRIs would surely accelerate the growth of the Indian economy.